Kyary Pamyu Pamyu: 2015–2016: KPP Best

 In January 2015, she was mentioned by The Hollywood Reporter as one of the "major recent sellers" for Warner Music Group alongside artists including Coldplay and Ed Sheeran.
-In March 2015, Kyary Pamyu Pamyu released her single "Mondai Girl".
+In March 2015, Kyary released her single "Mondai Girl".
 In June, she was chosen by the international cosmetic brand MAC Cosmetics as one of its "Global Heroes" and was profiled in an interview on their website.
 In the following month, Kyary was chosen to represent Japan in Italy at Expo 2015.
-On June 17, 2015, a remake of the movie Nutcracker Fantasy with a remix of her song "Oyasumi" as the theme song.
+On June 17, 2015, a release of the movie Nutcracker Fantasy with a remix of her song "Oyasumi" as the theme song.
 On September 2, 2015, Kyary released the Halloween-themed single "Crazy Party Night (Pumpkin no Gyakushū)" and began the Crazy Party Night 2015 Tour, a nationwide concert tour that lasted until December 2015.
 The music video for the single premiered beforehand on August 20, 2016 and has since amassed over thirteen million views as of May 2018.
 On October 11, 2015, she played a one-off international concert at The Roundhouse in London, England.
 In November 2015, Kyary was featured prominently in advertising for "The World Goes Pop" exhibition at the Tate Modern national art gallery in London.

 On May 25, 2016, her debut compilation album KPP Best was released, featuring her single "Sai & Co" which was released on April 20.
-Around that time, Kyary Pamyu Pamyu announced a third world tour titled the Five Years Monster World Tour.
+Around that time, Kyary announced a third world tour titled the Five Years Monster World Tour.
 The world tour visited Singapore, London, Sydney, Melbourne, San Francisco, New York City, Taipei, and Tokyo.
 Her first art exhibition titled the Kyary Pamyu Pamyu Artwork Exhibition 2011–2016 was held at Laforet Harajuku from December 16.
 In addition to every CD jacket design being present at the event, over 100 images were displayed, including photos from Kyary's photobooks that were available exclusively within her album releases, outfits and wigs worn by Pamyu Pamyu herself, interactive displays of the jacket images, and more.
 In conjunction with the exhibition was released the book "Kyary Pamyu Pamyu Art Works 2011–2016", compiling around 300 unseen images from her photobooks.
 It was Kyary's first release together with art director and designer Steve Nakamura, who has been responsible for the art direction of Kyary's releases since her debut in 2011.